Vice President of Operations Pamal Broadcasting Ltd

 The first thing you need to know is that I love working at 100.7 WHUD.
 My love for radio began at a very young age.
 It started listening to Yankees baseball on WCBS-AM in the early 60’s and voices of Mel Allen, Red Barber and Phil Rizzuto.
 I became fascinated with this thing called the radio and before long I was listening to the other programs on WCBS-AM, who at the time had what is called block programming with a variety of shows from Jack Sterling in the morning to Arthur Godfrey and Art Linkletter (the radio version of House Party).
 As I got older and began to listen to “Rock N’ Roll”, I discovered WMCA, “The Good Guys” and my first experience with Joe O’Brien and Ed Baer.
 Little did I know that someday I would be working with them.
 As the 60’s moved on, I discovered FM radio and the some great stations for those into the music of the decade, especially WNEW-FM and at the time it’s free-form album oriented rock format.

-It has been a 30 year journey through many jobs although for most of the last 27 years I have programmed WHUD, three different owners and the chance to work with so many great people.
+It has been a long journey through many jobs although for most of the last 27 years I have programmed WHUD, three different owners and the chance to work with so many great people.
 From the legendary Joe O’Brien and Ed Baer to the current staff, I have had so much fun putting together what you hear on 100.7 WHUD.
 My love of music and the influence of the music I grew up listening to in the 1960’s has helped develop the mix you hear whenever you tune to 100.7 WHUD or listen on-line.
 We target adults who like popular music from the 60’s right up to today.
 Although there are a number of stations in the New York Metropolitan Area that play similar music, WHUD’s playlist is one of the deepest of stations who program adult contemporary music.
-That is why when you tune in you’ll hear The Beatles and Motown, The Eagles and Fleetwood Mac, Chicago and Journey, Celine Dion and Gloria Estefan, Marc Anthony and Enrique Iglesias.
-From the old, to the new we play “Yesterday’s Favorites and Today’s Hits”.
+That is why when you tune in you’ll hear The Beatles and Motown, The Eagles and Fleetwood Mac, Chicago and Journey, Celine Dion and Gloria Estefan, and many of today's current artists like Maroon 5, Katy Perry, Bruno Mars, The Lumineers and so many others.
+From the old, to the new we play “One Great Song After Another”.
 At the same time we would like to think we keep you informed with news, weather, traffic and what is going on in the Hudson Valley with community news and events.
-For more than 30 years, 100.7 WHUD has laughed and cried with you as events have unfolded.
+For more than 41 years, 100.7 WHUD has laughed and cried with you as events have unfolded.

 Since September 11, 2001, programming a radio station and in particular 100.7 WHUD has been probably my biggest challenge.
 I want to thank everyone who has been on the air for the work they have done to help our nation and region understand and cope with everything that happened that day.
 I don’t know if we can ever do enough for those who lost friends and relatives.
 I only hope we somehow have made things better.